modelica/ModelicaSpecification/Tutorial.md

   end when;
 end DiscreteStateSpace2;
 ```
-The built-in operator edge(v), for discrete-time variable v, is defined as "v and not pre(v)", i.e.,
+The built-in operator `edge(v)`, for discrete-time variable `v`, is defined as `v and not pre(v)`, i.e.,
-it is true at the time instant when v changes its value and otherwise it is false.
+it is true at the time instant when `v` changes its value and otherwise it is false.
 With this operator
 the precise meaning of a when clause
 ```Modelica
 when condition then